Macroscopic quantum many-body tunneling of attractive Bose-Einstein condensate in anharmonic trap: Conclusion

 \section{Conclusion}

 In our present work, we have studied the decay and tunneling of attractive Bose Einstein condensate in the finite trap by approximate but {\it ab-initio} many-body calculation.
-Main attention has been paid in the study of stability of attractive condensate when the effective trap height is tuned from very close to harmonic to weak anharmonicity and then to strong anharmonicity.
+Main attention has been paid in the study of macroscopic quantum tunneling and the stability of attractive condensate when the effective trap height is tuned from very close to harmonic to weakly anharmonic.
 The use of correlated PH basis and the realistic van der Waals interaction correctly describes the many-body tunneling process and gives the realistic picture.
-Our result strongly differs from the earlier study of mean-field results through one-dimensional barrier.
-The greater stability of attractive Bose gas in the anharmonic trap with very weak anharmonicity and the dual tunneling of the attractive condensate for intermediate anharmonicity are of special interest.
-The use of hard core potential in the two-body interaction can always describe the post collapse scenario of the attractive condensate in the many-body picture.
-No additional negative offset potential is required at $r=0$ to observe collapse-to-metastable transition.
-Such attractive condensates in the finite trap are created in the laboratory when the height of the confining potential is controlled by controlling the laser intensity in the optical trap or by controlling the electric current in magnetic trap.
-Thus the attractive BEC can be created in a shallow trap of chosen height and once it is materialized several experiments can be done.
-Thus our present many-body calculation is quite relevant experimentally and calculated observables like the tunneling probability $T$ and critical value of $\lambda$ parameter, $N_{cr}$ can be easily observed in the present day experiments.
-The choice of scattering length $a_{sc}$ is also taken from the experiment of $^{85}$Rb atoms in JILA.

-This is the first such many-body calculation where we compute resonances and decay of many-boson systems in three-dimension beyond the mean-field.
-A natural extension of the present work is to study the dynamics and to calculate the non-escape probability and various coherence properties for many-boson systems in $3$D, which requires the solution of full time dependent many-body equation.
+The greater stability of attractive Bose gas in the weakly anharmonic trap is of special interest which significantlly differs from earlier mean-field results.
+In the present day experiments as the height of external confining potential is gradually reduced in a controlled fashion and quartic confinement of desired height is created, our theoretical results of MQT are also experimentally significant.
+We also observe that MQT is the significant decay mechanism in the anharmonic trap and there is a crucial interplay between the anharmonic strength and interatomic interaction.
+The deviation from the mean-field results in pure harmonic trap is attributed to two-body correlation and finite-range attraction of the realistic interatomic interaction.
+The possibility of dual tunneling for intermediate anharmonicity is also a new feature in quantum many-body calculation.
+Although there is no experimental evidence of the possibility of dual tunneling in such anharmonic trap, however with fine-controlled laser beam it may be possible in future to observe MQT through both the barriers.
+We also verify the power law behavior of MQT with $(1-\frac{N}{N_{cr}})$ near the criticality in pure harmonic trap.
+The results are in agreement with mean-field results.
+However we fail to retrieve any power law behavior in anharmonic trap.